tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Jun 03 2007

-Brittany Klein (a 48-year-old White poor blue-collar laborer) entered a church, ready to deliver a speech to religious people.
+Brittany Klein (a 48-year-old white poor blue-collar laborer) entered a church, ready to deliver a speech to religious people.
 She saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Brittany Klein had never preached her views to theists before, and freaked out.
 Brittany Klein uttered a quick prayer to Karma to calm her nerves.
 As Brittany Klein entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Brittany Klein used practical experience and common sense to make the claim that the universe is controlled by a magical force called 'Karma'.
 Brittany Klein argued that Karma was a personal, physical being that humans can relate to and communicate with.